mukira/e-nation-os/wiki/Security-and-Privacy.md

 95% of all cyber incidents—phishing, malware, ransomware, and data exfiltration—start in the browser.
 By mandating **E-Nation OS** as the official government browser, you cut off the primary attack vector.

+### 🆔 E-Gov Sign-In: The Sovereign Identity Layer

+**Authenticate the Human, Not Just the Device.**

+E-Nation OS integrates a government-controlled identity provider directly into the browser.
+*   **Multi-Factor Enforcement**: Enforce 2FA (SMS/App), Face Recognition, or PIN for every session.
+*   **Hardware-Backed Security**: Utilizes the device's Secure Enclave (TPM/T2 chip) to store biometric keys.
+The biometric data *never* leaves the device.
+*   **Sovereign Auth**: Unlike "Sign in with Google," the authentication flow is 100% owned by the government.
+You control the keys, the logs, and the access policies.

+---

 ### The "Walled Garden" Approach
 *   **Mandatory Usage**: Enforce E-Nation OS for access to all critical government systems (IFMIS, E-Citizen, HR).
 If you aren't on E-Nation OS, you don't get in.
 *   **Phishing Immunity**: The browser blocks known malicious domains at the engine level.
 It doesn't rely on the user to "spot the fake."